konsole-is/fqdn-controller/README.md

 ---

+## ⚠️ Limitations

+The controller is not suitable for domains with highly dynamic IP resolution.
+For example, domains like google.com may return different IPs every few minutes.
+If your workloads rely on consistent IP connectivity to such domains and cannot tolerate brief network disruptions, this operator may not meet your needs.

+That said, domains with mostly static IPs, but that may occasionally change, can still work well.
+In such cases, network connectivity may be briefly interrupted during the window between an IP change and the next successful DNS resolution.
+The duration of this outage is at most equal to the ttlSeconds value specified in your policy.

+---

 ## 🧾 CRD Overview

 The NetworkPolicy custom resource allows you to specify egress rules by domain name.
 The controller performs DNS